 Veterinary Pathology Centre

-Our £11 million state of the art Veterinary Pathology Centre for anatomy teaching, research and commercial activity offers gross post-mortem examination facilities for livestock, equines, exotics and companion animals at ACDP1-3 and SAPO3 containment levels.
+Our £11 million state of the art Veterinary Pathology Centre for anatomy teaching, research and commercial activity offers post-mortem examination facilities for livestock, equines, exotics and companion animals at ACDP1-3 and SAPO3 containment levels.

 About the centre